abhi-slash-git/gmail-agent/README.md

 gmail-agent
 ```

-Navigate with arrow keys, Enter to select, Esc to go back.
+Navigate with arrow keys, Enter to select, esc to go back.

 The TUI will guide you through connecting your Gmail account, creating classifiers, syncing emails, and classifying them.